 This spectacular area is only an hour’s drive south of Berlin and can be a day trip to escape city life.
-In addition to its pristine nature, Spreewald hosted the Slavic tribe who lived in the many centuries ago.
+In addition to its pristine nature, Spreewald hosted the Slavic tribe who lived there many centuries ago.
 Traditional rural houses along the waterways create stunning scenery here.

 Leipzig to See Many Botanical Gardens

-By train, it is only one and a half hours drive from Berlin.
+By train, it is only one and a half hour drive from Berlin.
 It has been one of the most important trading sites since the Middle Ages and was considered the great center of the Holy Roman Empire.
-The city is still home to Goethe, Johann Sebastian Bach and Mendelsson, as the world’s most important cultural center.
-Attractions in the city include St. Thomas’s Cathedral, beautiful botanical gardens, the famous UN Memorial and St. Nicholas Church.
+The city is still home to Goethe, Johann Sebastian Bach, and Mendelsson as the world’s most important cultural center.
+Attractions in the city include St. Thomas’s Cathedral, beautiful botanical gardens, the famous UN Memorial, and St. Nicholas Church.

 Tropical Islands Resort The Largest in Europe